ameaympande/FastAPI/readme.md

-This repo is dedicated to learn about FastAPI
+This repo is dedicated to learn about FastAPII